 Marketing, in the traditional sense, is already hard.
 Add to the difficulty of a service that has no physical presence or proof of existence.
 SaaS offers services that are often built “in the cloud” and must be aimed at customers who can perceive value for their business.

-This is a challenge for SaaS marketers.
+This is a challenge for SaaS marketers and Facebook advertising companies.
 So, to clear the confusion and get to the core of the issue, let’s take a deep look at SaaS marketing and ways you can improve your online presence.

 SaaS Marketing, Defined